tylorkolbeck/github-portfolio-builder/README.md

 Use this returned data to build card elements that show a description and link to the main content of the work.

-Note:
-`GhPort.getAllRepos()` does not only return ghport marked files or the contents of a ghport.md file if it exists.
-See `GhPort.buildMarkedRepos()` and `GhPort.getMarkedRepos()` for getting repos that are marked with ghport and that contain a ghport.md file.

 ---

 ### `GhPort.__getGhFileContents()`

 Note:
 Each repo passed to `__getGhFileContents()` will make an API call which could quickly max out API calls.
 Only call this method with an array of marked repos.

+Note:
+`GhPort.__getGhFileContents()` does not only return ghport marked files or the contents of a ghport.md file if it exists.
+See `GhPort.reposDescription()` for getting repos that are marked with ghport and that contain a ghport.md file.
+You will quickly max out your requests if you are passing every user git hub repo to this method.

 TODO: